 The three items we'll discuss today are the evaluation worksheet that we'll use as we evaluate the written applications and the interviews, the questions for the candidates, and we want to settle on a final list of questions that we want to ask all the candidates the same questions, and then make provision for our counsel coverage for this process.
 And then we'll end with public comment as well, and I anticipate that we won't go past 11 a.m.
 This should be a fairly brief meeting.

 So let's see.
-I guess I should ask Marian, perhaps,
+I guess I should ask Marian, perhaps, to -- our counsel to call the roll.

-MS. JOHNSTON: Sure.
+25 MS. JOHNSTON: Sure.